RobWelbourn/Twilio-Tools-2/README.md

 # Twilio-CPS
 _Model Calls Per Second needed for Twilio Programmable Voice_

-This repository contains a suite of Python scripts that are designed to extract call volume information out of your call detail records, and answer the question, 'How many calls per second do I need?'.
+This repository contains a suite of Python scripts that are designed to extract call volume information out of your call detail records, and answer the question, 'How many calls per second do I need?'
 With that information, you can be confident that you are purchasing the right level of CPS for your Twilio account.

 You can think of these scripts as a pipeline: